-Watch: Geothermal activity erupts on busy Rotorua road
+Watch: Crack appears after geothermal activity erupts on busy Rotorua road

+Geothermal activity has erupted on a busy Rotorua thoroughfare, spewing steam, mud and water and cracking the road.

-Steam and mud is coming up in the garden in the median strip on the busy Rotorua thoroughfare, near the geothermally active Kuirau Park.
+The activity is coming up in the garden in the median strip on Lake Rd near the geothermally active Kuirau Park.

-Mud and water is covering the road and traffic is still flowing through the affected area.
+Mud and water are covering the road.

-One workman at the site said they were working to close the road to traffic.
+A Rotorua Lakes Council spokeswoman said a fumarole, a steam-driven event, appeared in a traffic island on Lake Rd this morning, which also created a crack in the road.

+The council is currently determining the cause, but it is likely to be linked to high groundwater levels which is weather driven, it said in a statement.

 A woman watching the action said she arrived just as the work crews did.